 But the Morehead-Cain is more than that.
 It’s also a close-knit community of doers, thinkers, dreamers, and adventurers.
 In this community you’ll find motivated, smart, funny, interesting peers, as well as accomplished and eager mentors: the Morehead-Cain Alumni.

-Yes, our alumni—nearly 3,000 of them—are the secret sauce of the Morehead-Cain.
+Yes, our alumni—more than 3,000 of them—are the secret sauce of the Morehead-Cain.

 Their experiences and advice will help you navigate the world beyond campus.
 It’s the closest you’ll ever get to having a crystal ball.

 Through our online alumni directory, scholars are encouraged to reach out for advice on internships, graduate programs, travel, and just about anything else that might come up (within reason).

 Our alums have interests as diverse as yours, if you can believe it, and they’re more than happy to help.